jpotts/alfresco-kafka/README.md

 # Alfresco Kafka Integration

-This is an Alfresco repository tier AMP that will publish events such as create, update, and delete to an Apache Kafka topic.
+This is an Alfresco repository tier AMP that will publish events to an Apache Kafka topic when nodes are created, updated, or deleted.
+Events are also produced for permission changes, including when inheritance is enabled and disabled.

-Events are generated using an Alfresco behavior that is bound to `onCreateNode`, `onUpdateProperties`, and `beforeDeleteNode`.
+Events are generated using an Alfresco behavior that is bound to various class policies such as: `onCreateNode`, `onUpdateProperties`, and `beforeDeleteNode`.

 ## Build

 This project uses the Alfresco Maven SDK to build.
 The output is an AMP that can be installed into your Alfresco WAR using the Alfresco Module Management Tool (MMT).

 ## Configure